-12.7 The election of Committee Members shall be conducted as follows
+The election of Committee Members shall be conducted as follows

-- a.
-Committee Members shall be elected during Annual General Meetings.
-However, if a vacancy in the position of any Committee Member occurs between Annual General Meetings, that vacancy shall be filled by resolution of the Committee (and any such appointee must, before appointment, supply a signed consent to appointment and a certificate that the nominee is not disqualified from being appointed or holding office as a Committee Member by these Rules or the Act).
-The person or persons so appointed shall retire at the next Annual General Meeting of the Society, but shall be eligible for election - b.
+- 1. Committee Members shall be elected during Annual General Meetings.
+However, if a vacancy in the position of any Committee Member occurs between Annual General Meetings, that vacancy shall be filled by resolution of the Committee (and any such appointee must, before appointment, supply a signed consent to appointment and a certificate that the nominee is not disqualified from being appointed or holding office as a Committee Member by these Rules or the Act). - 2.
 A candidate's written nomination, accompanied by the written consent of the nominee (who must be a financial member) with a certificate that the nominee is not disqualified from being appointed or holding office as a Committee Member by these Rules or the Act, shall be received by the Administrator at least 7 Working Days before the date of the Annual General Meeting.
-If there are insufficient valid nominations received, further nominations may be received from the floor at the Annual General Meeting. - c.
-Votes shall be cast in such a manner as the person chairing the Meeting determines. - d.
-Two Members (who are not nominees) or non-Members appointed by the Chair/President shall act as scrutineers for the counting of the votes and destruction of any voting papers. - e.
-The failure for any reason of any financial Member to receive such Notice shall not invalidate the election.
+If there are insufficient valid nominations received, further nominations may be received from the floor at the Annual General Meeting. - 3.
+Votes shall be cast in such a manner as the person chairing the Meeting determines.
+In the event of any vote being tied, the tie shall be resolved by the incoming Committee (excluding those in respect of whom the votes are tied). - 4.
+Two Members (who are not nominees) or non-Members appointed by the Chair/President shall act as scrutineers for the counting of the votes and destruction of any voting papers. - 5.
+The failure for any reason of any financial Member to receive such Notice shall not invalidate the election. - 6.
+In the event of any vote being tied, the tie shall be resolved by the incoming Committee (excluding those in respect of whom the votes are tied).